The oldest public wildflower garden in the United States

 White Avens is an erect native perennial plant, 1 to 2 feet high.
-Stems are slightly hairy above and more so lower, round, slender and occasionally branched.
+Stems are slightly hairy above, more so lower, round, slender and occasionally branched.
 The upper stem will develop into a branched cluster of up to three flower stalks.

 Leaves consist of stalked lower basal leaves that have three (sometimes five), toothed leaflets, while the upper stem leaves are smaller toothed leaflets or single leaves with three major lobes.
 The terminal leaflet is always larger.
 Upper leaves are either sessile or with very short stalks.
 Leaves, especially the lower, have a bit of a wrinkled appearance.

-The inflorescence is an open branched cluster of up to 3 flowers atop the stems.
-Stems can produce multiple clusters.
+The inflorescence is one or more open branched clusters of up to 3 flowers per cluster atop the stems.

 Flowers are 1/2 inch wide, 5-parted, on long stalks.
-They have well-spaced white (or pale greenish-yellow) petals, as long or longer than the green sepals, and somewhat resemble a blackberry flower.
+They have well-spaced white (or pale greenish-yellow) spreading petals which have rounded tips and are broadest near the tip.
+The petals are as long or longer than the green sepals which are placed visually between the petals.
+The flower appearance somewhat resemble a blackberry flower.
 Sepals reflex as they mature as shown below.
 They have hair on the back side and margins.
-The petals surround a cluster of stamens which in turn surround in the center a cluster of over one hundred green carpels with elongated jointed styles, which eventually become the hooks of the seed.
+The petals surround a cluster of stamens which in turn surround in the center a cluster of over one hundred green carpels, each carpel with an elongated jointed style which eventually becomes the hook of the seed.
 The stamens have green filaments and yellow anthers.
-The bases of the styles have fine hair, not glandular.
+The bases of the styles (the tip of the carpels) have fine hair, not glandular.

 Seed: This carpel arrangement matures into a round cluster of achenes which have the old flower styles extending outward with a hook at their tips which catches fur and clothing as a means of dispersing the seed.
 Mature seeds are brown, flattened, with some fine whitish hair, and with the style residue attached they resemble a hockey stick.

 Habitat: White Avens grows from a rhizome, has a taproot, and is usually found in open woods, disturbed sites and thickets with partial to full sun.